xoofx/NPlug/readme.md

 For more details on how to use NPlug, please visit the [user guide](https://github.com/xoofx/NPlug/blob/main/doc/readme.md).

+## Samples

+You will find VST3 NPlug samples available in the [NPlug.Samples repository](https://github.com/xoofx/NPlug.Samples).

 ## License

 The core part of this software is released under the [BSD-2-Clause license](https://opensource.org/licenses/BSD-2-Clause) but you have also to follow the following VST3 license: